 Sealed crawl spaces create a much friendlier environment for you & your home.
 There are many benefits to having a sealed crawl space, especially in our humid North Carolina climate.
-These are are the top 3 benefits of a sealed crawl space:
+These are the top 3 benefits of a sealed crawl space:

-From an energy standpoint, since all your ducts are in a nice conditioned environment, rather than an unconditioned crawl space or attic, you’re getting a lot of benefit.
+From an energy standpoint, since all your ducts are in a nice conditioned environment, rather than an unconditioned crawl space or attic, you’re getting a lot of benefits.
 If you have your ducts in an unconditioned space, they’re fighting the outdoor air temperature while trying to condition the air that’s going into a house, which causes your equipment to work harder.

 Believe it or not, air entering the house can come up through the crawl space, so by managing the air quality in that space, you’re contributing to the indoor air quality inside the home.

 So long as you’ve thoroughly air sealed the crawl, are supplying adequate supply air, and are monitoring moisture levels an active dehumidification system shouldn’t be necessary.
 Should you see levels spike or have challenges with maintaining healthy humidity levels a dehumidification system might be something you’d want to explore.